 • They also offer other types of Spanish rice dishes like the Arroz Meloso.

 • They offer a different type of paella everyday on their “menu del dia” (14.50€ ).
 If you are visiting Spain and do not know what “menu del dia” is you are going to miss on something huge.

 You need to call 914 293 810

-La Gastroteca de Santiago – Best Paella in La Latina – Outdoors Terrace
+La Gastroteca de Santiago – Best Paella near the Royal Palace – Outdoors Terrace